react-native-elements/react-native-elements/docs/customization.md

 updateTheme({ colors: { primary: 'red' } });
 ```

-The `replaceTheme` merges the theme passed in with the default theme.
+The `replaceTheme` function merges the theme passed in with the default theme.

 Don't want to wrap your components?
 You can use the `ThemeConsumer` component
 which uses render props!